microsoft/language-server-protocol/_specifications/specification-3-15.md

 _Response_:
 * result: [`Range`](#range) \| `{ range: Range, placeholder: string }` \| `null` describing the range of the string to rename and optionally a placeholder text of the string content to be renamed.
 If `null` is returned then it is deemed that a 'textDocument/rename' request is not valid at the given position.
-* error: code and message set in case an exception happens during the prepare rename request.
+* error: code and message set in case the element can't be renamed.
+Clients should show the information in their user interface.

 #### <a href="#textDocument_foldingRange" name="textDocument_foldingRange" class="anchor">Folding Range Request (:leftwards_arrow_with_hook:)</a>